Working Town

 When a photographer is obviously strange-looking and increasingly suspicious, they’ve entered a picture-making mode, where new work is in progress.

-I woke up, laced up my boots, and knew nobody would gentrify this place anytime soon.
-So many old buildings and signs have gone, including forgotten gas stations and bus depots, too.
+I woke up, laced up my boots, and knew nobody would gentrify this place.
+So many old buildings and signs have gone.

-We’ll see someone taking pictures and say, “Hey, they’re taking photos,” and we’ll even ask if they’ve taken anything new, but what if they’re making something, and we’ve been asking the wrong question?
+We’ll see someone taking pictures and say, “Hey, they’re taking photos,” but what if they’re making something.

-Every time I press the shutter, I quietly let a piece of myself slip away, my subtle way of negotiating with the universe and feeling okay about things.
+Every time I press the shutter, I quietly let a piece of myself rest.

 Pictured: Odessa Meteor Crater